iqbal-lab/Mykrobe-predictor/README.md

 	source venv/bin/activate

-You can deactivate at anytime by typing deactivate.
+You can deactivate at anytime by typing 'deactivate'.

 #### Install Mykrobe predictor